dr-yst/org-x/README.md

 *   **MVVM Pattern**: Complex UI components are structured using the Model-View-ViewModel (MVVM) pattern to separate business logic from the view.

 For more detailed information on the project's design principles and architectural decisions, please refer to the documents in the `dev-docs/` directory.

+## Contributing

+We welcome contributions to Org-X!
+If you're interested in helping, please feel free to fork the repository and submit a pull request.

+## License

+This project is licensed under the **Apache License 2.0**.

+See the [LICENSE](LICENSE) file for the full license text.